Rachel Le Mesurier

 About Rachel Le Mesurier

-In "The Gilded Cage", Rachel wants to challenge a lot of the harmful stereotypes we still see in today's society.
+In "The Musician's Promise" series, Rachel wants to challenge a lot of the harmful stereotypes we still see in today's society.

 "Women can be powerful heroes.
 Men should never feel ashamed to express their emotions."
 Rachel also says that "even the strongest of people can struggle with mental health - it doesn't make you weak, and it's never too late to get help."